yguitton/training-material/topics/climate/tutorials/jupytergis_collaboration/tutorial.md

 > - Create a new notebook and load your GIS document.
 > - In the GIS file, add a new layer with the following URL:
 >    ```https://public.opendatasoft.com/api/explore/v2.1/catalog/datasets/openaq/exports/geojson```
-> - Ask your colleague to open the notebook, write the code to remove the air quality layer of the GIS file and run the code cell.
+> - Ask one of the collaborators to open the notebook, write the code to remove the air quality layer of the GIS file and run the code cell.
 >
 > > <solution-title></solution-title>
 > > - Create a new notebook from the JupyterLab launcher (select Python kernel).